-Your mindset is also crucial; they are not in charge of you, they are not in charge of how you feel, your mind controls your emotions, and you control your mind, take back control of your mind, every step of every day, until you are you, your life or who you want to be, so if they’re trying to confuse you.
-You know exactly what happened, look inward to yourself and give yourself the answer, do not respond or react to them; they will not suddenly say, “Oh yes, sorry, you’re right.”
+Your mindset is also crucial; they are not in charge of you, and they are not in charge of how you feel.
+Your mind controls your emotions, and you control your mind, take back control of your mind, every step of every day, until you are you, your life or who you want to be, so if they’re trying to confuse you.
+You know exactly what happened.
+Look inward to yourself and give yourself the answer, do not respond or react to them; they will not suddenly say, “Oh yes, sorry, you’re right.”
 The best you’ll get is more gaslighting of ”I’m sorry you.
-I’m sorry but you.” and when they get what they want, they’ll no longer be interested in you.
+I’m sorry, but you.”
+When they get what they want, they’ll no longer be interested in you.
 You have to learn to look to yourself and leave them be in their own false reality.

-When you do have to communicate with them, do your best to stay relaxed, do not show them any emotions, look just over their right ear.
-If they are reasonable, be reasonable back; if they are being harmful or hurtful, do not engage, just like two wrongs don’t make a right, two people locked in negativity, don’t bring either happiness.
-You can scream and cry let those emotions out once they have left.
+When you do have to communicate with them, do your best to stay relaxed, do not show them any emotions, and look just over their right ear.
+If they are reasonable, be reasonable back; if they are being harmful or hurtful, do not engage.
+Just like two wrongs don’t make a right, two people locked in negativity don’t bring either happiness.
+You can scream and cry and let those emotions out once they have left.
 This is why it’s best to stick to limited contact, using messages and emails, especially at the start; some are dangerous, so it would need to be no contact.

 If you say.
-“It was like this”, and they say, “you’re wrong.” to frustrate you, to gain a reaction from you, to blame everything on you.
+“It was like this”, the narcissist will say, “you’re wrong.” to frustrate you, to gain a reaction from you, to blame everything on you.

 If you have to respond.
 “That’s ok; I know you, and I think differently, my opinion is for me, and yours is for you.”
 Then leave it at that.

 Click on the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 For the full course.

 For the free course.

 To help with overcoming the trauma bond and anxiety course.